emory/inc-mm-v4/_drafts/2017-04-02-completely-mental-part-three.md

 Calvin likes that there's a picture of his big sister at the top of the stairs where she's being held by his Mama.
 Prudence has pictures of her family everywhere she looks.
 Our extended families are respectful and realize how important it is to Liz and I that our new relationship be successful not only for our children, but for us as co-parents from here on out.

 Miraculously, we are pulling this off.
-Since January I feel like I've lived ten lifetimes.
-I have been utterly defeated and wrecked by a relationship ending all around me, suffered what can only be described as a complete and categorical rejection, and somehow I am nearing the other side of this and I feel great.
+Since the beginning of 2017 I feel like I've lived ten lifetimes.
+I have been utterly defeated and wrecked by a significant relationship ending all around me, suffered what can only be described as a complete and categorical rejection, and somehow I am nearing the other side of this and I feel great.
 When Liz first uttered the phrase "collaborative divorce", I thought she was out of her goddamned mind, but here we are.
 Our children are happy, and thriving, and Liz and I are doing the same.
 I feel like the jump to Kindergarten will be tough on Prue, but not because of our divorce.
 Liz and I wound up getting houses within .25 miles of each other, and we're also both .25 miles from the elementary school.
 We are close, *but not too close*.
 We still have some practical and organizational things to get sorted out, but we have been doing this now for a few months without much headache.

+%% @fix this
-We are not yet divorced, but are now sewing up our agreement and getting everything ready for judges to sign off on.
+%% We are not yet divorced, but are now sewing up our agreement and getting everything ready for judges to sign off on.
 I don't think either of us is in a hurry, but we are both certain this is the right thing to do.
 I think we will probably be officially divorced by October, and not a lot will be different from it is right now.
+%%

-It is very nice to realize that *our hearts are not irrevocably damaged by this after all,* but that's only partially my story to tell.
+%% It is very nice to realize that *our hearts are not irrevocably damaged by this after all*, but that's only partially my story to tell.
 We're better than we were for breaking and freeing ourselves from the thing that could no longer enable us to live the lives we want to have.
 It's felt like a real shame that it had to end from time to time, but it has so many obvious upsides for both of us, and our family.

 # So What?